Yesat/yesat.github.io/docs/DnD/DnD_landing.md

     - Naval
     I shall research ship combat for that; a campaign centered around a ship and exploration from it.
     - "Modern"
     Eberron/Final Fantasy style, technology and magic have been weaved and provided relatively clear advancements in infrastructure/comfort.
-But the wilderness.
+But the wilderness can still be present and important.
     - And if you have any idea, please share when we'll do discussion
 - Themes
 Classic adventures, heroes quests, more political stuff,...
 I'll say the less standard adventurers we stray the less simple it will be for me, but I'm open for it.